MANITOBA CENTENNIAL TROPHY

 Version #2, Changes - bison on top of the covered bowl, a maple leaf on the center columns' sixth tier and the two base blocks have one metal strip per side per tier as pictured in the Hockey Hall Of Fame, was active in 1987, 1988 & 1989.

-Version #3, New Trophy - hockey player on top of large cup with handels to the side on top of three stacked blocks(each slightly larger towards the bottom) that have one metal strip per side per block on top of a bit larger but narrower base, as pictured on the Vernon Vipers program cover of 1990-91 & 1991-92, was presented from 1990 to 1995.
+Version #3, New Trophy - hockey player on top of large cup , with handels, on top of three stacked blocks(each slightly larger towards the bottom) that have one metal strip per side per block, on top of a bit larger but narrower base, as pictured on the Vernon Vipers program cover of 1990-91 & 1991-92, was presented from 1990 to 1995.

 RETIREMENT